little-bear-labs/aws-utils/packages/appsync-emulator-serverless/README.md

 It is possible to use this emulator without serverless by mirroring the structure defined there.
 In the future we will provide other methods of configuring the emulator.

+## AppSync Features

+We aim to support the majority of appsync features (as we use all of them except elastic search).

+ - Lambda source (only tested with serverless functions)
+ - DynamoDB source (batch operations, all single table operations, etc.)
+ - NONE source
+ - Full VTL support ($util) and compatibility with Java stdlib
+ - Support for use with cognito credentials
+ - Subscriptions

 ## Usage

 NOTE: Everything below requires dynamodb to be available on a specific port.
 We recommend using localstack for dynamodb emulation (though you can use the emulator directly).